|Information to note:|

 Sabbatical leave will normally run for a period of six months, either from 1 February to 31 July or from 1 August to 31 January, or exceptionally over 12 months.

-Academic staff (lecturers, senior lecturers, readers, professors) who are on permanent contracts and have three years of continuous service are eligible to apply.
+Academic staff (lecturers, senior lecturers, readers, professors) who are on permanent contracts and have three years of continuous service, at the sabbatical's start date, are eligible to apply.
 The qualifying period should normally begin after the completion of probation.